camunda-community-hub/spring-zeebe/README.md

 ## Configuring Camunda Cloud Connection

-A connection to the Camunda Cloud is supported out of the box using environment variables.
+Connections to the Camunda Cloud are supported out-of-the-box using environment variables.
 Have a look into the [Environment](https://docs.zeebe.io/operations/authorization.html#environment-variables) section in the Zeebe Authorization documentation.

 ## Add Spring Boot Starter to Your Project